RetroDECK/ES-DE/USERGUIDE-DEV.md

 _Example of custom collections, here configured as genres._

-![alt text](images/es-de_custom_collections_editing.png "ES-DE Custom Collections") _When editing a custom collection and the theme uses a textlist, a tick symbol will be displayed for any game that is part of the collection._
+![alt text](images/es-de_custom_collections_editing.png "ES-DE Custom Collections") _When editing a custom collection and the theme uses a textlist, then a tick symbol will be displayed for any game that is part of the collection._

 The way that custom collections are implemented is very simple.
 There is a single configuration file per collection inside the folder `~/.emulationstation/collections`